russmac/vagrant_puppet_foreman_unicorn/README.md

 Foreman puppet smart-proxy enabled features:
  - puppetca

-1. Run install_dependencies.sh to use `puppet module install` to install the three require puppetlabs modules and their dependencies
+1. Use librarian-puppet install from the puppet/ directory

 2. Configure hieradata/common.yaml to your settings